-Another predominant reason that drives the devil out of Lizzie is her stepmother, the essential monstrous mother in this Gothic script, Mrs. Borden whom nobody loves and her presence oppresses her younger step daughter like a "spell" ("The Fall" 118).
-All these details of Lizzie's life just before the murder that Carter piles up for the readers are as suppressive and as fuming as the autumnal day, also the house that houses these characters is also a "mute testimony to the family's dysfunction."
-In this context, Langlois observes that "[t]he story is plotless because it stops before it can build to narrative."
-Literally, it is a ""[m]ise-en-scene for a Parricide," the title under which the story was first published in 1981 (195).
-In lieu of these details it appears that Lizzie's (supposed) murderous act is "no act of meaningless insanity, but a striking out at a system which cancels out her own will and desires and forces [her] to conform to the pattern of another's" (Gamble 161).
+Another predominant reason that drives the devil out of Lizzie is her stepmother, the essential monstrous mother in this contemporary female Gothic script, Mrs. Borden whom nobody loves and her presence oppresses her younger step daughter like a "spell" ("The Fall" 118).
+All these details of Lizzie's life just before the murder that Carter piles up for the reader's are as suppressive and as fuming as the autumnal day and the house that houses these characters is a "mute testimony to the family's dysfunction."
+In this context, Langlois observes: "The story is plotless because it stops before it can build to narrative."
+Factually, it is a "Mise-en-Scene for a Parricide," the title under which the story was first published in 1981 (195).
+In lieu of these details, it appears that Lizzie's (supposed) murderous act is "no act of meaningless insanity, but a striking out at a system which cancels out her own will and desires and forces [her] to conform to the pattern of another's" (Gamble 161).